 - Serving ads from the local pages instead of the corporate one has many benefits, which we will discuss in the next article in this series

-Through this approach, the head office is able to create ads which run across local pages with some degree of localization of the copy.
-Unfortunately, the page the ads links to and the photo need to be the same across all locations.
-Although these are significant issues, the Store Visits objective is still the closest Facebook has gotten towards a national/local framework which can be applied to franchise systems.
+Through this approach, the head office is able to create ads that run across local pages with some degree of localization of the copy.
+Unfortunately, the page the ads links to and the photo needs to be the same across all locations.
+Although these are significant issues, the Store Visits objective is still the closest Facebook has gotten towards a national/local framework that can be applied to franchise systems.